-[John has thought of running for Governor of Connecticut in 2018, but his adrenal health still needs further recovery, so it is unlikely; but had it come to pass, here is what the campaign would have looked like.]
+[John Rankin thought of running for Governor of Connecticut in 2018, but his adrenal health still needed further recovery; but had it come to pass, here is what the campaign would have looked like.]

 1) Cut the size of state government to its proper scope; 2) cut taxes accordingly; 3) watch the economy take off; 4) via the prior political ethics defined at prepartisan.org.